kTrzcinskii/spell-checker/README.md

 ## Introduction
 Spell Checker is command line program written in C that checks if the word is correct (according to the provided dictionary).
 In case when the word can be found in the dictionary then it's considered to be correct.
 Otherwise, spell checker goes through dictionary and find words which are closest to the provided word.
 Levenshtein distance is used for calculating distance between two words.

+The main goal of this project was to practice data structures (specifically red-black trees) and to learn more about Levenshtein distance and how to calculate it properly and quickly.

 ## Usage

 For very basic usage you can enter directory project and just run: